DarioPietraroia/DigitBrainFiwareSetup/README.md

 4. [Setting it up](#setting-it-up)

 ## Architecture
-FIWARE can be deployed in a
+FIWARE can be deployed in different configuration.
+The presence of the Orion context boker is enough to define a solution "Powered By Fiware".
+The configuration proposed in this example is the following.

 ## Service provisioning
 To deploy the necessary services clone repository